EmotiBit/EmotiBit_Docs/Troubleshooting.md

 - The EmotiBit has a blinking blue LED, but it is not visible in the EmotiBit Oscilloscope.

 ### How to Confirm this Issue
 - Use the Arduino Serial Monitor and press "i" to print device information.
 The device information contains the IP address of the EmotiBit, confirming it is on the network.
-- ToDo: Add a positive confirmation for this issue.
+See this [FAQ](https://www.reddit.com/r/EmotiBit/comments/vmtz6w/how_i_use_the_arduino_serial_monitor_with_emotibit/) for more information on using the Arduino Serial Monitor.

 ### Solution Steps